Carter County Substance

 Where local prescription drug drop boxes are located (for proper disposal of prescription medication outside of the home).

 CCSAPC has provided 1,206 free prescription drug lock boxes/bags to Carter County residents, since August 2017.
 Our coalition has also provided 935 free medication disposal kits to Carter County residents to utilize in their homes, to dispose of their unused or unwanted medication in a safe and convenient manner.

 CCSAPC uses proven strategies to reduce the occurrence of the misuse of prescription medication and the misuse of alcohol in our county.

 CCSAPC has also begun working on raising awareness of local treatment facilities that help those who are suffering from opioid addiction, as well as raising awareness of the life-saving medication Naloxone.
 Naloxone is an easy to use medication which is utilized to reverse opioid overdoses.

 Misuse of Alcohol

-The Carter County Substance Abuse Prevention Committee meets on the second Wednesday of every month, at 9:30 am.
+The Carter County Substance Abuse Prevention Committee meets on the first Wednesday of every month, at 9:30 am.
 These meetings occur in the Smith Room of the Ardmore Public Library's Smith Room, located at 320 E. Street, S.E., Ardmore, Oklahoma.
 Join us as we work towards a better tomorrow!